Robinhood is in another PR pickle as users demand late 1099 tax forms

 — nick w 3 (@niiicholaass3) February 16, 2021

-Adding to the discontent was the fact that, as pointed out by observers on Twitter, wording on the Robinhood website appeared to change, promising the forms “starting February 16th” rather than “by February 16th.”
-And on Reddit, some traders claimed they’d recently received emails stating their 1099s would be ready “by March 16th.”
+Compounding the discontent was the fact that, as observed by Twitter users, wording on the Robinhood website appeared to change from promising the forms “by February 16th” to “starting February 16th.”
+On Reddit, some traders claimed they recently received emails saying their 1099s would be ready even later, “by March 16th.”

-Representatives from Robinhood did not respond to requests for comment about the issue.

-The delay could affect a record number of at-home investors this year who will be wrangling the complex documents for the first time, as many individuals began trading stocks during the coronavirus pandemic, whether out of boredom or to subsidize lower wages.
-According to Bloomberg Intelligence data, almost a quarter of all stock market trades in 2020 were made by retail investors, up 55% from 2019.
+The delays could affect a record number of at-home investors this year who will be wrangling the complicated documents for the first time, as many began dabbling in the stock market during the coronavirus pandemic, whether out of boredom or to subsidize lower wages.
+According to Bloomberg Intelligence data, almost a quarter of all 2020 stock market trades were made by retail investors, up 55% from 2019.

+Reached for comment, a Robinhood spokesperson provided this statement to Fast Company:

+“We have started delivering 1099s to customers and expect the vast majority of customers receiving 1099s to see them in their account by tonight.
+Due to some special processing requirements and delays with a vendor, some forms were delayed by one day.
+We also know that this may be the first year many customers receive these forms and we’ll be providing extra resources throughout this tax season to help people stay informed.”

-Robinhood is no stranger to public snafus, as its January decision to restrict the purchasing of stocks exhibiting “recent volatility,” including those of skyrocketing companies GameStop and AMC, drew fast and furious backlash from the masses.
+Robinhood is no stranger to public snafus, as its January decision to restrict the purchasing of stocks exhibiting “recent volatility,” including those of skyrocketing companies GameStop and AMC, drew furious backlash from the masses.
 Multiple members of Congress called for investigations into the move, including representative Alexandria Ocasio-Cortez and senators Ted Cruz and Elizabeth Warren.
 Days later, the company explained it was forced to halt trading due to a liquidity crisis, during which it scrambled to raise billions of dollars in emergency funding to keep the platform running.

 The company is set to ring its IPO bell in a highly anticipated public debut later this year.